RamtinA/shutdown/README.md

 shutdown
 ========
+ sudoer

-A GUI for "shutdown" command wrote in Pygobject. this isn't complete yet.
+A GUI shutdown scheduler for GTK wrote in Pygobject.
+It just need some improvements.
 This is my first published program and my first git project, so i'm trying to learn stuff.